-Hostgator and GoDaddy are two titans in the web-hosting world.
+Hostgator and GoDaddy are two titans in the web-hosting world, and were once considered the absolute best website hosts.
 While both are successful in their own right, they offer customers distinctive options when it comes to building and hosting a website.
 Knowing the strengths and weaknesses of each will help you find the best match for your website.

 HostGator is the brainchild of Brent Oxley, who at the time of the company’s creation was a student at Florida Atlantic University.
 Headquartered in Houston and Austin, TX, HostGator became one of the fastest-growing companies in the country before Endurance International Group moved to acquire it in 2012.
 Today, it hosts an impressive eight million domains, with additional offices in India, Brazil, Mexico, and Canada.